-For example, in Johannesburg we have Explore Jozi in the Northern Suburbs and IWC in Bryanston.
-I also set up a Facebook group (a resource that surprisingly didn’t already exist when I arrived here) called Trailing Spouses Johannesburg it’s a great starting point when you arrive and have a bazillion questions and no actual friends to ask yet.
-Hopefully it will remain a helpful touchstone throughout expat postings in Joburg.
-If you’re an expat in Pretoria, I also started a sister group there called Pretoria Expats.
+In Johannesburg, South Africa we have IWC in Bryanston.
+Trailing Spouses Johannesburg and sister group Pretoria Expats.
 If you are interested in finding a way to continue your career, you can check out Translating Me for events and courses or try Johannesburg Professional Women’s Roundtable.

 So, if you’re moving somewhere new Google your new host country and/or city and if you can make contact with potential expat organisations before you even get on the plane, all the better.

 It’s easy to put things on hold – “when we go home” – “my friends back home are the best” – “when I go back to my old job”.
 Newsflash – you might think you’ve signed up for a two-year stint, but this life has a way of cajoling you to move onwards and upwards.
 You don’t want to suddenly look up 10 years down the line and realise that you’ve put off living and you’re still waiting to go home in order to kickstart you social life/career/ambition.